Tour Duration: 4 Days / 3 Nights

 - Visit a dolphin sanctuary for the endangered Ganges and Irrawaddy Dolphin, the last two remaining freshwater dolphin species in Asia.

 - Pick-up from your hotel in Dhaka at 06.15 H. Transfer to the airport and fly to Jessore at 7.45 H. Arrive Jessore at 8.25 H.

 - You’ll visit most of the remaining mosques from the 15th-century city Khalifatabad the whole day, including the 60 Dome Mosque, 09 Dome Mosque, Rono Bijoypur Mosque, and Singair Mosque.
-Also, we’ll take you to visit the shrine of Khan Jahan Ali, the saint general from the Turkish origin who came to spread Islam in this region and founded this great city; and Kodla Moth – a very beautiful Hindu temple from the 17th century.
+Also, we’ll take you to visit the shrine of Khan Jahan Ali, the saint general of Turkish origin who came to spread Islam in this region and founded this great city; and Kodla Moth – a very beautiful Hindu temple from the 17th century.
 Drive to Khulna (1 hr).

 - Overnight at Khulna (Hotel City Inn)

 - Start at 6.00 H and drive to Mongla (1.5 hrs).
 Transfer to our waiting boat upon arrival, and head toward Sundarbans immediately.
 Breakfast will be served on the boat.
 You’ll be inside the forest within 15 minutes of starting the journey.
 Stop on a forest station on the way to complete formalities, and continue toward Kochikhali.